Rock Creek flowing through Montana canyon country

 Best flows

 Use RiverReports and USGS 12334510 near Clinton together.
-Dropping post-runoff water is the strongest window; high pushy water favors waiting, and low warm water should trigger temperature and restriction checks.
+Dropping post-runoff water is the strongest window.
+High pushy water favors waiting, and low warm water should trigger temperature and restriction checks.

-When to skip
+When to leave

 Skip or pivot when runoff makes crossings unsafe, FWP restrictions are active, the canyon road or parking plan is poor, water is too warm for trout handling, or access would require pushing through private land.